What is Polydrug/Polysubstance use?

 Many individuals who seek help from a substance abuse rehab program often enter into the facilities with a polysubstance addiction.
 Mixing substances can have greater risks of serious side effects, overdose or death.
 According to the CDC, in 2019, about 50% of drug overdose deaths involved the usage of multiple drugs.

 Mixing drugs is not uncommon.
 According to research from the National Survey on Drug Use and Health, those with prescription opioid use disorders are more likely to struggle with polysubstance abuse.
 Alcohol and marijuana are also substances that are commonly mixed with other drugs.
-There are many reasons as to why individuals mix drugs.
+There are many reasons why individuals mix drugs.
 Sometimes it’s used to create enhanced desired effects.
 In other cases, mixing multiple substances is a way to create a substitute or drug alternative to another drug.
 In many cases, multiple drug usage is due to individuals trying to reduce their dependence on one drug by using another.
-Ploydrug use ultimately becomes a dangerous cycle of consuming more mind-altering and harmful substances.
+Polydrug use ultimately becomes a dangerous cycle of consuming more mind-altering and harmful substances.

 Check Your Insurance Coverage for FREE